SS El Faro: Search operations

 Northland and Resolute continued operations overnight with engineers using night vision goggles to take part in the search.
-The United States Navy provided P-8A Poseidon fixed wing aircraft from Naval Air Station Jacksonville to assist on October 5; three Crowley Maritime tugboats also joined.
+The United States Navy provided a P-8A Poseidon aircraft from Naval Air Station Jacksonville to assist on October 3; three Crowley Maritime tugboats also joined.
 Search operations were conducted at a near-continuous pace by this date.

-On October 5, an unidentified body in a survival suit, presumed to be from El Faro, was found but was not recovered.
-According to the rescue diver, the body was unrecognizable, its head three times normal size, and was left to be retrieved later in the day.
-However, a failure in the positioning device ultimately resulted in losing the body.
-Several other unopened survival suits were recovered.
+On 4:57 pm on October 4, the P-8A Poseidon located an orange immersion suit approximately 40 nautical miles west-northwest of El Faros last known position.
+Using the information supplied by the P-8A Poseidon, a Coast Guard MH-60T located the suit around 90 minutes later.
+The MH-60T lowered a rescue diver, who discovered a corpse inside the suit which was in such an advanced state of decomposition that its gender and ethnicity was unrecognizable; the corpse's head was also three times the normal size.
+The corpse was possibly Davidson, as most of El Faros crew were mustering below decks at the time of the sinking and the bridge was the last part of the ship to go under.
+Before the MH-60T's crew could retrieve the corpse, they were informed that the P-8A Poseidon had discovered another immersion suit approximately 30 nautical miles with a possible survivor inside, and headed to the second suit's location.
+The MH-60T's diver left a self-locating datum marker buoy on the corpse to mark its position.
+However, when the helicopter returned its crew was unable to relocate the corpse due to the buoy failing.
+Several other unopened immersion suits were recovered.

 A deflated life raft and an unoccupied, heavily damaged lifeboat—one of two aboard El Faro, each capable of carrying 43 people and stocked with food and water for a few days—were also found on October 5.
 The vessel was declared lost at sea on this day, believed to have sunk in 15,000 ft of water, and the search turned into a search and recovery effort.

 The U.S. Air Force and Air National Guard provided three additional HC-130P/J aircraft on October 6.
 A total of 183,000 nmi2 of water was covered in search of the vessel.
 Two debris fields were discovered: one covering 260 nmi2 situated near El Faros final position, and the other spanning 61 nmi2 located 60 nmi northeast of the first debris field.
 At sunset on October 7, the Coast Guard announced the cessation of search operations.